Putting students at the center.

 Does our approach work?
 Look no further than our students and alumni for your answer.

-Films from our Redstone Festival of student-created projects have been nominated for Academy Awards.
-Hothouse Productions and butv10, both student run, create award-winning works from PSAs and documentaries (Hothouse) to news and variety shows (butv10).
+Films from our Redstone Film Festival of student-created projects have been nominated for Academy Awards.
+Hothouse Productions and BUTV10, both student-run, create award-winning works from PSAs and documentaries to news and variety shows.

-COM alumni are among some of the most successful directors, screenwriters, editors, producers, executives and academics in communication.
-They include Bonnie Hammer (CGS’69, COM’71, SED’75), Chairman of NBCUniversal Cable; Orlando Bagwell (’74,’77), director of UC Berkeley’s documentary program and Nancy Dubuc (’91), CEO of A+E Networks.
+FTV alumni are among some of the most successful directors, screenwriters, editors, producers, executives and academics in the industry.
+They include Bonnie Hammer (CGS’69, COM’71, SED’75), Vice Chairman of NBCUniversal; Orlando Bagwell (’74,’77, American Experience), Bonnie Arnold (’78, Toy Story, How to Train Your Dragon), Michael Williams (’79, Fog of War, Queer Eye), Scott Rosenberg (’81, Con Air, Things to Do in Denver When You’re Dead), Nancy Dubuc (’91), CEO of VICE Media, and Josh Safdie (‘07) and Benny Safdie (‘08, Uncut Gems, Good Time).